17 Strange (Yet Intriguing) Coffee Experiences That You MUST Try

-This drink is a local favorite in Senegal, Africa.
-Black pepper coffee or Café touba combines black pepper and sugar with a rich black coffee to create a very deep and earthy flavor experience.
+This drink is a local favourite in Senegal, Africa.
+Black pepper coffee or Café touba combines black pepper and sugar with a rich black coffee to create a very deep and earthy flavour experience.

 The purported origin story is that the drink was originally developed by a religious leader for the Mouride Brotherhood to help devotees stay awake through long prayer ceremonies.
 The African black pepper used is also supposed to have stomach calming qualities.

 17. Nitro Cold Brew

 Nitro Cold Brew is a relatively new coffee trend that is definitely gaining traction with many coffee retailers.

 Similar to beers like Guinness, Nitro cold brew introduces nitrogen and carbon into cold brewed coffee via a keg system resulting in the coffee having a foamy, cascading head.
 This also helps to open up some different flavour compounds and gives the body of the coffee a much thicker feel.
 Interested in making nitro cold brew?
 Here are the steps!

 For as many coffee drinkers there are in the world, there are just as many fun, interesting, and somewhat queasy ways to drink coffee.
 Hopefully this list helped show you some of the more colourful coffee experiences there are in the world and inspire you to take some adventures with your coffee routine.

 What kind of strange, gross, and wonderful coffee experiences have you had?